haxpor/blog/_posts/monthly-report/2017-12-01-month-report-november-2017.md

 	[![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-dev-3.png)](/assets/images/monthly-report/november-2017/wxbotserv-dev-3.png)
 <sub class="tagline margin">Click for full resolution.</sub>

 	A little tricky.
 File Transfer as part of your contact, you can send and receive message from it (mostly you send to yourself).
 As if you are in the current active conversation with one another, you won't have a clear performance-wise chance to receive a new message as you need to keep polling message from DOM.
-Better is to click on File transfer then detect a red dot notification over any contact that has new message(s) for you.
+Better is to click on File transfer then detect a red dot indicator (in DOM) over any contact that has new message(s) for you.
 That's tricky.

 * Get multiple messages at once for unmuted chat

 	[![wxbotser's logging-in steps](/assets/images/monthly-report/november-2017/wxbotserv-dev-4.png)](/assets/images/monthly-report/november-2017/wxbotserv-dev-4.png)
 <sub class="tagline margin">Click for full resolution.</sub>

 	Unmuted chat has number of new messages showing inside the red dot.
 So you know how many new messages you need to parse and process.
 Unlike muted chat as there's no such number, thus a system in-place to keep track of latest message and process the less as such whenever new messages came is need.
+Currently I didn't implement the latter just yet.

 * Sending message